Cooking With Bliss

 Ingredients

-Let's dive into the heart and soul of this recipe - the ingredients.
-We are using everyday pantry ingredient that really packs a punch.
-From dried red beans to aromatic vegetables to beautifully blended Cajun seasoning.
+Let's dive into the heart and soul of this recipe, the ingredients.
+We are using everyday pantry ingredients, from dried red beans to aromatic vegetables to Cajun seasoning made from scratch.

 Ingredients to make Cajun red beans and rice.